Lorenzo Guerini: Minister of Defence

 As minister, Guerini had to oversee the NATO withdrawal from Afghanistan.
 In August 2021, following the Taliban offensive, the Italian government took part in the evacuation from Kabul.
 Within the Operation "Aquila Omnia", nearly 5,000 Afghans were evacuated by the Italian Armed Forces and brought to Italy.

 In 2022, the budget for military expenditures reached a new all-time record, with 25.82 billion euro (nearly 30 billion dollars) planned by the government.

-On 11 February 2022, amid the Russo-Ukrainian crisis, during a meeting in Riga with his Latvian counterpart, Artis Pabriks, Guerini called for "a constructive dialogue" with Russia to ease tensions.
+On 11 February 2022, amid the prelude to the Russian invasion of Ukraine, during a meeting in Riga with his Latvian counterpart, Artis Pabriks, Guerini called for "a constructive dialogue" with Russia to ease tensions.
 On 13 February, the Italian government declared to be ready to deploy 1,000 soldiers on NATO's Eastern border.
 Following the Russian invasion of Ukraine, Guerini was among the strongest supporters of sending military aids to Ukraine; however, he always stressed that a no fly zone over Ukraine was not a viable option.
 On 3 March, he described the Ukrainian people as "heroes", adding that Putin acted as an "arrogant" leader.
 On 16 March, in response to growing tensions with Russia, the Chamber of Deputies voted to increase military budget to 2% of GDP, a move firmly advocated by Guerini himself.
 On 19 March, Alexei Paramonov of the Russian Ministry for Foreign Affairs attacked Guerini, describing him as a war hawk and as an "inspirer of an anti-Russian campaign".

+After the government

+The 2022 general election was won by the right-wing coalition led by Giorgia Meloni, who became the new prime minister.
+On 6 December 2022, Guerini, who was re-elected to the Chamber of Deputies, was appointed president of COPASIR, a position that he already held between 2018 and 2019.